Yikun/RSSR/README.md

-rsrec
+RSSR(Rui Si Statistic Recomendation)
 =====

-A simple recommendation system for RS.
+A simple statistical and recommendation system for RS.